Democrito/repositorios/OLED/Lines/readme.md

 ![](https://github.com/Democrito/repositorios/blob/master/OLED/Lines/img/bad.PNG)

-Only two points are visible correctly and the other two are scattered.
+Only two dots are visible correctly and are shifted one pixel to the right or down depending on the position the screen is in (horizontal/vertical), and the other two are scattered.

 This means that in the choice of the pin "choose" is the other way around.
 If that pin is at '1', you should set it to '0', and if it's at '0', you should set it to '1'.
 That's it and once you upload the circuit back to the FPGA everything will appear fine.

 And from all this we deduce what type of screen we are handling, if an SSDxxxx or a SH1106.

 ## Initial configuration (by pagination) :

 OLED screens take a while to boot up when turned on or after a reboot, but I don't know how long that is.
-I know it is very fast, but just in case I have put a time of 500 ms.
+I know it's very fast, but just in case I put a 500ms timeout before sending it the initial setup commands.

 After that time we can start sending the initial configuration data to the screen.
-For example, telling it what type of display we're going to use, how bright the pixels should be, whether we want to use paging or 1024-byte batch processing, etc.
+For example, telling it what type of display we're going to use, how bright the pixels should be, whether we want to use paging or send 1024 bytes at a time, etc.

 **The configuration that I am using is this, and remember that it is by pagination:**

-(Initially I extracted this data from the configuration that uses an Arduino with the Adafruit library connected to an OLED SH1106)
+(Initially I extracted this data from the configuration that uses an Arduino with the [dafruit library](https://learn.adafruit.com/monochrome-oled-breakouts/arduino-library-and-examples) connected to an OLED SH1106)

 AE // Turn off the screen
 D5 // Oscillator speed